Gratis Versand ab € 14,99. Mehr Infos.

 Peter Townsend ist ein Autor und unabhängiger Forscher, dessen Werke sich mit einer tiefgehenden Untersuchung der islamischen Religion befassen.
 Seine Schriften hinterfragen die zentralen Wahrheitsansprüche des Islam und erforschen die Verbindungen zwischen islamischer Lehre und Gewalt.
 Townsend untersucht auch die Art und Weise, wie die Geschichte das islamische Glaubenssystem in Frage stellt, und bietet den Lesern damit eine kritische Perspektive auf den Glauben.
 Seine Beiträge richten sich an diejenigen, die eine fundierte und scharfsinnige Analyse des Islam suchen.

-Nothing to Do with Islam?
+Nothing to Do With Islam?

 Das Glück und die Zeit